robotology/himrep/README_Caffe.md

 cd himrep/modules/caffeCoder/app/conf <br />
 yarp-config context --import himrep imagenet_val_cutfc6.prototxt

-Open the imported file (should be in ~.local/share/yarp/contexts/himrep/imagenet_val_cutfc6.prototxt) and modify the absolute path to the mean image ('mean_file' field in the 'transform_param' section) with the correct path to the downloaded mean image (see step 2) on your machine, without using environment variables (if you have followed the instructions above, this path should be $Caffe_ROOT/data/ilsvrc12/imagenet_mean.binaryproto' with the value of $Caffe_ROOT on your machine subsituted).
+Open the imported file (should be in ~.local/share/yarp/contexts/himrep/imagenet_val_cutfc6.prototxt) and modify the absolute path to the mean image ('mean_file' field in the 'transform_param' section) with the correct path to the downloaded mean image (see step 2) on your machine, without using environment variables (if you have followed the instructions above, this path should be $Caffe_ROOT/data/ilsvrc12/imagenet_mean.binaryproto' with the value of $Caffe_ROOT on your machine substituted).

 Now you are ready to compile and start playing with the module!